mk-fg/python-pulse-control/README.rst

 -----

 * pulsemixer_ - initial source for this project (embedded in the tool).

+* `pulsectl-asyncio`_ - similar libpulse wrapper to this one, but for async python code.

 * `libpulseaudio <https://github.com/thelinuxdude/python-pulseaudio/>`_ -
   different libpulse bindings module, more low-level, auto-generated from